-We provide pediatric therapy services,specializing in the assessment, diagnosis and treatment sensory processing disorders (SPD).
+We provide paediatric therapy services, specialising in the assessment, diagnosis and treatment sensory processing disorders (SPD).

 We offer private occupational therapy using sensory-integration techniques rich in vestibular, proprioceptive, and tactile inputs areas where many children with neurological issues have deficits.
-The approach encourages children’s nervous systems to process and integrate sensory input in organized and meaningful ways.
-As their adaptive responses provide feedback, their nervous systems mature and organize at increasingly higher levels.
+The approach encourages children’s nervous systems to process and integrate sensory input in organised and meaningful ways.
+As their adaptive responses provide feedback, their nervous systems mature and organise at increasingly higher levels.

 Ultimately, the children can interact with and adapt to their environment more successfully.

 Sensory integration is one of the most modern and effective methods applied in the therapy of children and teenagers who display difficulties with various disorders such as:

 - Development Delays